thirdpin/Zephyr-CMake-Helpers/README.md

 > **Note** Application root is <u>not</u> the root of your C/C++ project.
 See
 > [Zephyr freestanding
 > application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-application).
+>
+> For this helpers the application root is assumed to be an "app" folder in
+> project root directory.

-> **Note** If you want to setup CMake to build from the root of project
+> **Note** If you want to setup CMake to build from the project root, not
-> see "Use from root of project" section below.
+> application root see "Use from root of project" section below.

 Add this repository as a submodule or Zephyr module somewhere in your project.
 Copy **CMakeList.txt.app.template** directly into your project structure into